UK Grandparent Access Rights in 2021 – (what you NEED to know)

 Welcome to the guide for grandparents’ access rights!

-As a grandparent, you can really be stuck in the middle when the marriage or relationship of your adult child breaks down.
+At Direct Mediation Services, we deal with countless grandparents who feel lost as to what they can do to have contact with their grandchildren following a relationship breakdown.
+From our experience we understand that grandparents can really be stuck in the middle when the marriage or relationship of their adult children breaks down.
 It is difficult to know what to do, and who to contact to arrange contact with the grandchildren.
-As a grandparent, the situation is of no fault of your own, but sometimes you can end up being separated from your grandchildren, which is heart-breaking.
+The relationship breakdown in your family is of no fault of your own, but sometimes it can cause you to end up separated from your grandchildren, which is heart-breaking.
+Whilst grandparents do not usually have the same rights as parents for children, this does not mean that you cannot get contact with your children.
+Yes, the law is less straightforward for grandparents, which can be very confusing.
 Where do you start?
-This brief guide is to help you understand your rights and to know what steps to take going forward.
-The information given only applies in England and Wales.
+We have This brief guide is to help you understand your rights and to know what steps to take going forward.

 What are my rights as a grandparent?